barkleyjenny/barkleyjenny.github.io/_posts/2024-01-22-how-much-are-organic-groceries.md

 date: 2024-01-22
 thumbnail: /assets/images/2024-01-22-how much are organic groceries/organic-pricing-medians.png
 ---
-I used python to compare prices between oragnic and conveniotnal grocery items.
+I used python to compare prices between organic and conventional grocery items.
 - Prices are a great measure of what makes a product different.
 - Organic products have always commanded a premium.
 - That premium measures how shoppers view the organic difference.